AdeyaOduor/Scientific-Computing-with-Python---Freecodecamp/Arithmetic Formatter/README.md

   * There should be dashes at the bottom of each problem.
 The dashes should run along the entire length of each problem individually.
 (The example above shows what       this should look like.)

   [Freecodecamp link](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter)
+Development

+Write your code in arithmetic_arranger.py.
+For development, you can use main.py to test your arithmetic_arranger() function.
+Click the "run" button and main.py will run.